 Glaring sunlight, heat haze and dust makes assessing distances very imprecise.
-We suggest leaving the headlights on in order to be seen by any oncoming traffic on time.
+By law the headlights of vehicles must be switched on when traveling on national roads.

 At the start of twilight one should have arrived at the desired accommodation or camping site, as wildlife increases and dust and light from the sunset increases the risk of accidents.